ampproject/amphtml/extensions/amp-byside-content/amp-byside-content.md

 **data-label**

-The **required** placeholder label as seen in your backoffice account.
+The **required** placeholder content label as seen in your backoffice account.

 ## Validation
-See [amp-byside-placeholder rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-byside-placeholder/validator-amp-byside-placeholder.protoascii) in the AMP validator specification.
+See [amp-byside-content rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-byside-content/validator-amp-byside-content.protoascii) in the AMP validator specification.